Australia's Population Growth is Extraordinary – and Hard to Justify

 Student Immigration is Different – But It's Also an Export Industry

 The more legitimate concern is international students.
 They are rental-heavy, urban-concentrated demand – arriving in large numbers into exactly the suburbs and dwelling types already under most pressure.
 And unlike working migrants, they only make a limited labour supply contribution to the domestic economy in the short run.
+They are also a large part of the recent surge in migration numbers.

 But international education is one of Australia's largest export industries, worth tens of billions of dollars annually.
 Any honest accounting needs to include that benefit alongside the housing pressure.